 One obvious solution is to keep an explicit count of the number of elements in the queue, or at least a Boolean variable that indicates whether the queue is empty or not.
-Another solution is to make the array be of size n + 1, and only allow n elements to be stored.
+Another solution is to make the array be of size n+1, and only allow n elements to be stored.
 Which of these solutions to adopt is purely a matter of the implementor's taste in such affairs.
-My choice is to use an array of size n + 1.
+My choice is to use an array of size n+1.

 Figure 4.27 shows an array-based queue implementation. listArray holds the queue elements, and as usual, the queue constructor allows an optional parameter to set the maximum size of the queue.
 The array as created is actually large enough to hold one element more than the queue will allow, so that empty queues can be distinguished from full queues.
-Method size is used to control the circular motion of the queue (it is the base for the modulus operator).
-Method rear is set to the position of the rear element.
+Member maxSize is used to control the circular motion of the queue (it is the base for the modulus operator).
+Member rear is set to the position of the current rear element, while front is the position of the current front element.